-The control (CTRL) run assimilates all routine observations, including those from the WSR-88D radars, as well as MWR-05XP, MM, and sounding data.
+The control (CTRL) run assimilates all routine observations, including those from the WSR-88Ds, as well as MWR-05XP, MM, and sounding data.
 To investigate the impact of each VORTEX2 data source individually, MWR-05XP data, MM data, and sounding data were removed from the assimilation in turn.
-These experiments will be referred to as NO\MWR, NO\MM, and NO\SND, respectively.
-Additionally, MWR-05XP and MM data were removed together in one experiment (NO\MM\MWR), and all three were removed in another experiment (NO\V2).
+These experiments will be referred to as NO_MWR, NO_MM, and NO_SND, respectively.
+Additionally, MWR-05XP and MM data were removed together in one experiment (NO_MM_MWR), and all three experiments were removed in another experiment (NO_V2).
 VORTEX2 data were only denied on the inner domain in order to have a consistent set of boundary conditions and thereby reduce the number of potential sources of variability.